Pursuit of Peace.

 Only through unconditional love will it be rebuilt.

-In Israel – where the issue of Jewish unity is most critical – much is being done to address the problem.
-Organizations like Gesher and Common Denominator run programs to bring together divergent groups – Kibbutzniks with settlers, or secular with religious – to help them discover that what unites us is ultimately greater than that which divides us.
+In Israel - where the issue of Jewish unity is most critical - much is being done to address the problem.
+Organizations like Gesher and Common Denominator run programs to bring together divergent groups - kibbutzniks with settlers, or secular with religious - to help discover that what unites us is ultimately greater than that which divides us.